idaloof/exjobb/README.md

 Create your local .env file with all needed variables, see .env.example.
 The easiest setup would be to just copy and rename that example file.

-In the csv-folder you can find folders with serveral csv-files containg data to populate the databases with.
+In the csv-folder you can find folders with serveral csv-files containing data to populate the databases with.
 Copy files from the wanted folder into the csv-folder.
 When setting up any of the two databases they will import the files located in the csv-folder, not in the subfolders.
 See an example using bash:

 ```bash
 # stand in the folder csv